 In May 2009, Washington State enacted the Zackery Lystedt Law, becoming the first state in the nation to enact a comprehensive youth sports concussion safety law.
-As of March 1, 2013, forty-two additional states and the District of Columbia have followed suit by enacting strong concussion safety laws.
+As of February 24, 2014, forty-seven additional states and the District of Columbia have followed suit by enacting strong concussion safety laws.

 The key provisions of the Zackery Lystedt Law are as follows: